How cold is Everest Base Camp in November? – Weather, Temperature, Travel Tips

 Fauna

-If you’re planning a trek to the Everest Base Camp in November, get ready to be mesmerized by the diverse and unique fauna that you will encounter along the way.
-The Himalayan region is home to a vast array of animal species, including rare and endangered species that are unique to the region.
-Let’s take a closer look at some of the fascinating fauna you might encounter during your trek.
+If you’re planning a trek to the Everest Base Camp in November, get ready to witness the diverse and unique fauna that will mesmerize you along the way.
+Let’s take a closer look at some of the fascinating fauna you might come across during your trek.

 • Snow Leopard: The elusive and magnificent snow leopard is one of the most sought-after animals that trekkers hope to spot during their Everest Base Camp trek.
-Although they are rare and difficult to spot, the snow leopard is known to inhabit the region.
+Although the snow leopard is rare and difficult to spot, it is known to inhabit the region.

 snow leopard